FACTBOX - Key political risks to watch in Pakistan

 The government also faces growing political opposition.

-The Pakistani military, which has governed the country for more than half of its history, is often seen as the real driving force behind Pakistan's foreign and security policies.
+The Pakistan military, which has governed the country for more than half of its history, is often seen as the real driving force behind Pakistan's foreign and security policies.
+What to watch:

+- How the PPP will respond the ruling by the Supreme Court, which could mean a new prime minister if it accepts the court's decision, or further confrontation if the PPP dig its heels in.

 WORSENING RELATIONS WITH AMERICA